This cash hack will earn you a bonus of up to £150, and help you save regularly at big brands including John Lewis, Tesco and Odeon.

 *THE REALLY IMPORTANT BIT 2 – Getting your cashback*

-To qualify for the cashback there are four key requirements.
+To qualify for the cashback there are two key requirements.
 One is to invest the money for at least 60 days.
-The second is to have paid in a certain amount to qualify for the cashback.

-Finally, the cashback will only be paid once you’ve made payments into your ISA at least equal to the value of the cashback.
+Plus, the cashback will only be paid once you’ve made payments into your ISA at least equal to the value of the cashback.
+So if that’s the £200 cashback, you need to invest at least £200.

 As ever with cashback sites, make sure you follow the instructions to ensure your click tracks.